The Utterly Weird, but Compellingly Fascinating Sigma SD Quattro

 A DNG RAW file from the M9 Monochrom – Processed in Lightroom

-The ability to shoot DNG RAW files is a major upgrade from Sigma’s previous Foveon cameras, which shot a proprietary RAW version that required conversion in clunky, bug-ridden Sigma software.
+The ability to shoot DNG RAW files is a major upgrade from Sigma’s previous Foveon cameras, which shot a proprietary RAW version that required conversion in clunky, bug-ridden Sigma software (although the latest version Sigma Photo 6.8 is pretty good).
 In 2004 Adobe created the DNG file format to replace the various proprietary Raw (.RAW) formats of differing digital cameras.
 The goal was to provide a standardized file format that could be processed on any computer system or viewer without special proprietary software.
 DNG files are supported in software such as Adobe Lightroom, Photoshop, Camera Raw.

 With the Quattro, you also have the ability to avoid shooting RAW format entirely: the jpeg processing engine is really good, which allows you some ability to shoot at higher ISO’s – expose properly and you can shoot jpegs in color up to ISO 400, and black and white to ISO 800.
 Yes there is some degradation as you increase ISO, but because of the clarity of the Foveon pixels you can still print and display at very large sizes.
 One upside of shooting jpeg is the reduced file size; the DNG files out of the Quattro are enormous and take a lot of processing power to work with.
 Of course, the downside is you’re stuck with the rendering the jpeg engine gives you.
 Suffice it to say that the Quattro is the only camera I feel comfortable shooting in jpeg mode.